We welcome all visitors to come and enjoy Koyasan, but we also kindly ask that visitors respect the holy sites in town.

 - Jukai Ceremony at Daishi Kyokai

-The tickets are on sale at the Koyasan Shukubo Association Offices, Danjo Garan, Daishi Kyokai, and elsewhere.
+The tickets are on sale at the Koyasan Shukubo Association Offices, Danjo Garan Sacred Temple Complex, Daishi Kyokai Training Center, as well as a few select locations.